Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 Quick Answer (Featured Snippet Target):

 If you only remember one thing: always let your candle burn long enough on the first use to melt the wax fully to the edges.
 This prevents tunneling, improves scent throw, and can extend candle life by 20–30%.
+Trim the wick to ¼ inch before every burn, avoid drafts, and never burn longer than 4 hours at a time.

 Essential Candle Care Rules